kovidgoyal/calibre/manual/regexp_quick_reference.rst

 Character classes
 ------------------

-Character classes are useful to represent differet groups of characters, succintly.
+Character classes are useful to represent different groups of characters, succinctly.

 Examples: